About heading data

 Heading data are records of the direction the platform is pointing at a given time expressed as a bearing, in degrees.

-In previous versions of Echoview, there was a single source of heading data.
-Heading data was derived from cruise tracks by comparing consecutive GPS fixes to see in which direction the platform was pointing.
-From Echoview 3.20 onwards, heading variables are also supported.
 Heading variables can be derived directly from some echosounder data files (Simrad Ex60 .raw, .ek60 and .ek6 files, Simrad SM2000 files, and RESON 8000 series snapshot files) or can be derived from .heading.csv files which have been added to the EV file separately.
+NMEA heading data is also supported for some file formats.

 Echoview derives heading data from a cruise track as follows: